 To get to Lyon by air, the closest airport to fly into is Lyon-Saint Exupéry Airport (LYS), the main international airport serving Lyon.
 The tram shuttle Rhônexpress runs every 15 minutes and will get you from Lyon airport to the city centre in just 30 minutes.
 Tickets cost €16,30 (one way) / €28,30 (return).

-The first thing you should do when planning your trip to Lyon is buying a Lyon City Card.
+The first thing you should do when planning your trip to Lyon is buy a Lyon City Card.

 This exclusive Lyon city pass helps you save on public transport, activities, and entertainment by giving you:

-- free admissions to 23 museums and other tourist attractions
+- free admissions to 23 museums and other Lyon tourist attractions

 - unlimited access to Lyon public transport (with the option to include Lyon airport train service via Rhônexpress)

-- one guided tour (chosen among many others by Lyon Tourism)
+- one guided tour (chosen among many others offered by Lyon Tourism)

 - VIP shopping offers in Galeries Lafayette Part-Dieu, Printemps, Confluence Shopping Centre and Hard Rock Cafe